monimiller/personal-site/src/posts/womens-wc-23/womens-wc-23-introduction.md

 in the tournament.
 I thought that leaving the other countries in would skew the data too much, and I wanted to keep the analysis as clean as possible.
 I also needed to update the dataset, since it did not reflect all the results of international matches within the last year.
-I was talking to a friend
-  I will dive
-into an analysis of the data in my second post, but for now I wanted to the basic premise
+You can't be in data without having to do some sort of manual reconciliation at some point.
+I feel like many of us in this field have the Marie Kondo attitude and kinda secretly love the mess that is data.
+Nevertheless, I persisted, and I was able to get the data into a format that I could then utilize for my analysis.
+I have included the wrangled data only in my project, but I am happy to share the entire datasets and process with anyone who is interested.

 ## The Analysis

-I used the CatBoost algorithm for my predictive analysis.
-The train model notebook is where I ran the analysis to create my model.
-Much of this was me simplifying Gustavo's previous work and tailoring it to my needs.
-I also weighted every match equally, so instead of the home team being weighted differently than the away team, those outcomes were statistically equally probable.
+I will dive into an analysis of the data in my second post, but for now I wanted to share the basic premise.
+I used the CatBoost algorithm to create my predictive analysis.
+The [train model notebook](https://github.com/monimiller/womens_wc_23/blob/main/notebooks/train_model.ipynb) is where I ran the analysis to create my model.
+Much of this was me simplifying Gustavo's previous work and tailoring it to my needs, but I did end up making some significant logic changes, like weighting every match equally.
+Instead of the home team being weighted differently than the away team, those outcomes were statistically equally probable.
 My run predictions notebook is where I then used the trained model to produce probabilities for all the results.
-These results can be found in the model generated predictions folder.
+If you are looking to recreate the analysis with the same model, all you need to do is run the second notebook.
+Based on the group play predictions,

-Based on the group play predictions, I then ran through all the playoff games and built out the full bracket.
+I then ran through all the playoff games and built out the full predictive bracket.

+### The Predicted Bracket

+{% imagePlaceholder
+"./src/assets/images/post-pics/catboost-playoff-predictions.png", "CatBoost
+Playoff Predictions", "CatBoost Playoff Predictions" %}

 ## The Result

-Just like I make most decisions, all my predictions were based on my gut.
-I didn't really do as much research as I would have liked, and really just solely put all my biases out there.
-You can find my predictions in the Monica's predictions folder.
-I have all my group winners, and then also have published my personal bracket.
+I am extremely interested to see these results because the algorithm and I both predicted very similar results in the group stage.
+Our analysis starts to differ as we move into the round of 16, and that's because I'm a human who made all my decisions after the application of my own biases.
+I mean a third world cup in a row win, in this field of competition?
+I'd be ecstatic as a USWNT fan, but I'm not sure the odds are ever in our favor.
+This is where I hope the algorithm is right, and I am wrong.
+I would love to see the three-peat happen.

+I wish I would have had more time to research the other teams for my own predictions, but I didn't, I only know what I know.
+I am sensing that Australia and Spain are both hot, so hoping those two countries have a successful result as well.

+### Monica's bracket

+{% imagePlaceholder
+"./src/assets/images/post-pics/monica-playoff-predictions.png", "Monica's
+Playoff Predictions", "Monica's Playoff Predictions" %}

 I will check back throughout the tournament to see who's winning - Me or the Algorithm.
+I will also be posting my results on [LinkedIn](https://www.linkedin.com/in/monica-miller-/) so feel free to follow along there as well.